jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3a.md

-+++
+---
-title=  "Digression: The effect of improvement on real value of rude produce" heading=  "Digression, Part 3, Digression of the Simplified Wealth of Nations" date=  2020-01-18 image=  "/covers/wn.jpg" description=  "Rude produce may be divided into three" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2b" linkbtext=  "Chapter 11 Digression d2b" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b1" linkftext=  "Chapter 11 Digression d3b1" icon=  "/icons/smith.png"
+title: "Digression: The effect of improvement on real value of rude produce"
-+++
+heading: "Part 3b of Digression 3a"
+date: 2015-09-03
+image: "/covers/wn.jpg"
+description: "Rude produce may be divided into three"
+icon: "/icons/smith.png"
+---

 {{< s v="193" >}} Rude produce may be divided into three: